danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 - Manual IFT button is disabled until a result exists
 - Explicit handling for the pure G Fund safety move path
 - The UI exposes factor detail, regime selection, and IFT logic clearly
 - The app reflects the regime set and baseline allocations documented in the handoff files and `constants.py`

 ### Fixed
-- Some of the earlier regime mismatch risk is now mitigated because the app draws from the centralized regime definitions and is covered by consistency tests
+- Some of the earlier regime mismatch risk is now mitigated because the app draws from centralized regime definitions and is covered by consistency tests

 ### Still Broken or Risky